andriizayac/sagebrush_spacetime_nlcd/README.md

 # sagebrush_spacetime_nlcd
-Project to quantify spatial and temporal dynamics in post-
+Project to quantify spatial and temporal dynamics in post-disturbance sagebrush populations